DBCDK/rje/architecture-strategy/architecture.md

 A JavaScript-App architecture has less code maintenance.

 The JavaScript-App approach allows easier access to the JavaScript/HTML/CSS-api, as it does not need to be abstract on three backends, but it also adds limitations as it is not possible to go beyond the HTML-model.
 (PhoneGap, J2ME and WAP-server allows integration with platform-specific code beyond html, example: networking)

+# Summary

+Switching to a JavaScript only approach would make development and maintenance easier, at the tradeoff of possible future features and portability.
+For our use case, this seems to me like a sensible tradeoff.